Rosewood-Development/RoseWiki/docs/RoseLoot/item-types.md

 ```

 ## Commands
 You can run commands for those more exotic actions you want to perform from loot tables.
+An optional property called `run-as-player` exists which can be set to true to run the command as the player instead of the console.
 ```yaml
 type: ENTITY
 overwrite-existing: none